 Cekindo takes pride in its years of experience in market entry services to foreign investors and companies in Indonesia.
 We are readily available to assist you with your application for a halal certificate for your products.
-You may directly contact us here or email us at firstname.lastname@example.org and we should be able to get back to you soonest with a resolution to your queries.
+You may directly contact us here, email us at firstname.lastname@example.org or fill in the form below and we should be able to get back to you soonest with a resolution to your queries.

 Leave a Reply